fru1tyJu1ce/chessboard-single-file-include/README.md

 # Chess Board Single File Include

 A vanilla JavaScript, HTML, and CSS chessboard frontend that supports displaying chess games, piece movement via drag & drop and point & click, and interpreting official FEN notation.
 It also allows direct square input/output (e.g., a4 to a6).
-This chess board is easily integrable with a single file, examples below.
+This chess board is easily integrable with a single file, example below.